UX Case Study

 Naming and Branding the Design System to Follow Our Design Principles

-Using the Atomic Design Methodology as a Key Framework for Our Design System
+Using the Atomic Design Methodology as a Key Framework for Developing Ecosystem

 Source: Brad Frost- Extending Atomic Design (2019)

-Atomic Design bridges the gap between designers and developers by constructing components in a modular approach using a token system, ensuring seamless integration within Ecosystem.
+Brad Frost’s Atomic Design methodology bridges the gap between designers and developers by constructing components in a modular approach using a token system

 This approach not only promotes simplicity and consistency but also guarantees reliability, resulting in user experiences that are both clear and impactful.